Year of Publication

 Data collected at Good Sam was used to determine the amount of insulin waste (in milliliters) being collected each day over the two-week period.
 An average of that value was obtained and extrapolated to determine an approximate waste per six months.
 Using the current purchasing data for insulin, I determined the approximate cost of the insulin waste produced at Good Sam.
 Utilizing the knowledge of the insulin management process at Good Sam I was able to spend the next 18 weeks analyzing three other hospital’s insulin management process to determine ways to better utilize the insulin at Good Sam and to develop strategies to reduce insulin waste.

 This study serves as the basis for several recommendations to modify the insulin management process used at Good Sam.
 System wide nursing education on the proper technique to prepare insulin doses will be the foundation of these modifications.
 This education will include the preparation of the doses to occur at the Pyxis machines (automated dispensing cabinets) rather than the bedside.
 This minimizes the opportunity for distraction and increases the likelihood that vials will be replaced to their appropriate location to reduce waste.
 An additional recommendation includes storing vials of the of the insulin types that are used less frequently unopened in the fridge until needed.
 This will minimize the loss of product due to product expiration.

 Moorman, Tristan A., "Comparative Storage and Utilization Analysis of Insulin Across Inpatient Hospital Settings" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 279.